TILEPROXY BETA 7 (Tileproxy_Beta7_mar21.zip) A Brief "Getting Started" Tutorial

 WHAT IS TILEPROXY?

 Created as FREEWARE by Christian Buchner, it's a real-time interface between Microsoft's Flight Simulator X and the Internet.
 It will download photo-terrain textures from online map services by acting as a proxy server and file format converter.
 This tool turns your Flight Simulator into an interactive 3D map browser unlike anything you have experienced before.
 In FSX resolution levels of up to 30cm per pixel can now be achieved.
 It may also be used with Flight Simulator 2004 (FS9) though texture resolution is limited to 4.75 meters per pixel, (as pictured above...still very nice!).
-With the latest version (Beta 7) Dual Core (and above) PC's now experience very fast load times in FSX.
+With the latest version (Beta 8) Dual Core (and above) PC's now experience very fast load times in FSX.
 For older machines, FS9 will enjoy faster load times than FSX however.
 Recent versions of TileProxy now also include global water masks so FS water bodies and shorelines, with the usual reflections and FS water effects, are present!

 Many flight simmers may tend to shy away from trying it because it appears at first to require too much setup.
 This really isn't the case.
 Once you've done the initial setup you're always only two clicks away from flying real life photo based ground textures anywhere on Earth where there is good online coverage available at the map servers that TP is configured to use.
-To make it even easier, I will supply a pre-configured ProxyUser.ini file here to get you going.
 Because of EULA issues concerning the use of online map textures the ProxyUser.ini file is not configured by default to direct itself to the online map sources, so we as "End Users" must therefore configure it.
-You can use my pre-configured ProxyUser.ini and get going right away.
-You should only have to edit it if you want to change map servers, or experiment with the increased resolutuion levels available in FSX.
-The rest of the setup isn't that tough at all, and anyone can be up and going in a matter of minutes by following the five simple steps outlined below.
-It's not as complicated as it looks.
-When you have the time I HIGHLY RECOMMEND you read the entire TileProxy Manual. and you'll learn more about TP than you'd ever want to know.
+So to make it even easier, I will supply a pre-configured ProxyUser.ini file here to get you going.
+You should only have to edit this file if you want to change map servers, or experiment with the increased resolution levels available in FSX.

 HOW FAST DO TILES LOAD, AND HOW FAST CAN I FLY?